mohaiminur/FrinedFinder/README.md

 * With this application we can find location of a phone number that we have in our phone contact list.
 * we can find stolen phone with this application
-* we can truck anyone with this application
+* we can track anyone with this application

 ---